UofT-DSI/sql/README.md

 Day 3: Essential Techniques: Aggregation Functions, Subqueries, Temporary Tables, CTEs, Datetime Functions, ISNULL

-Day 4: Advanced Techniques: Windowed Functions, String Manipulation, CROSS & Self Joins, UNION & UNION ALL, INTERSECT & EXCEPT
+Day 4: Advanced Techniques: Windowed Functions, String Manipulation, UNION & UNION ALL, INTERSECT & EXCEPT, Importing & Exporting Data

-Day 5: Expanding your Database: INSERT, UPDATE, DELETE, Importing & Exporting Data, Normal Forms, Views

-Day 6: SQL and the Machine Learning pipeline, SQL in R & python

-Day 7: Broader Data Landscape, Reproducibility, Ethics, SQL in the wild

-Day 8: Professional Skills - Industry Case Study

-Day 9: Review and Practice, TBD

 ## Folder Structure
 Below are the folders contained in this repo with a description of what they contain and information on how to use them.